Monday, August 21, 2023

 It’s too long and complicated a story to write here.
 I wouldn’t want to anyway.
 Suffice to say, our prodigal never REALLY came home—not in her heart.
 So, to this day, we have this great divorce—one we didn’t ask for.
 One we didn’t want.
 One we hate.
 But “it is what it is.”
 (I despise that expression at times.)

-For years I thought the hurt would never go away, and we’ve learned it doesn’t.
+For years I thought the hurt would never go away, but we’ve learned it doesn’t.
 Sometimes it changes, and then in an instant something will spark a reminder; and it grows again.
 Even in the past month or so I’ve cried.
 How is it possible tears never run out?
 But they don’t.

 There’s some comfort in knowing we’re not alone.
 Many parents have had prodigal children.
 Some comfort.
 Only some.
 Yes, others we can relate to, talk to, listen to, exchange hugs with.
 But, in the end, “it is what it is.”
 If you’re parent of a prodigal, I may understand how you feel, but I can’t promise the pain will ever end.
 Only hope it does.